Roboskel-Manipulation/instructions/rosbag_to_csv/README.md

 # Visualization
 To run the vizualization example:
 - In a terminal navigate to this repo
-- Run `jupyter notebook`
+- Run `jupyter notebook plot.ipynb`
-- In the notebook in your browser, open the `plot.ipynb` file and run it